-Two or more of the above symptoms at or near the same time may be a sign of varicose veins.
+Weak and damaged vein walls and valves cause the common condition known as Varicose veins.
 A rash or skin ulceration on the ankle or lower leg may also be an indication of varicose veins.

 Patients with venous insufficiency often benefit from medical treatment.
 Left untreated, varicose veins can lead to swelling, increased pain, skin discoloration and ulcers.
 These ulcers are difficult to treat and can easily become infected and painful.
-When it comes to varicose veins, early diagnosis and treatment are key.
+Though the underlying cause is unknown, when it comes to varicose veins, early diagnosis and treatment are key.